natashaclerkin/fiid-memory-game-MS2/README.md

 **Timer:** The time counts down from 30 seconds and displays the time remaining for the user to complete the game.
 **Flip counter:** This counts the number of flips the user has made, allowing them to monitor their progress.
 **Gameboard:** This displays 12 game cards face down ready to be clicked.
 **Game cards:** Each card has the Fiid logo on the back and contains 1 of 6 Fiid product images to be matched by the user to win the game.
 The cards have a flip sound effect when selected and turned.
 When a match is found, a correct match sound effect can be heard.
-The matched cards also become interactive and appears to "dance" in unison with its match.
+The matched cards remain faceup for product placement.